Examining the Seattle Seahawks' roster:

 RUNNING BACKS (3)

 Four of these spots are set -- Harvin, Baldwin, Kearse and Richardson, the rookie speedster from Colorado, who has been everything the coaches hoped he would be.
-But eight players are vying for the final two spots, or maybe just one.
-Kevin Norwood, a rookie from Alabama, had foot surgery and it's questionable if he will be ready to start the regular season.
+But eight players are vying for the final two spots, or maybe just one spot.
+Norwood, a rookie from Alabama, has played well but had foot surgery last week, so his status is uncertain.
 That opens up a possible spot.
-Lockette and Walters are the likely candidates.
-Walters did a nice job returning punts against San Diego, but didn't play Friday night because of bruised ribs.
-Lockette, who has 4.3 speed, once again showed his value as a punt gunner with a vicious hit in the Chicago game, even though he was flagged on the play.
-Phil Bates looked good in training camp and still has a shot, but probably needs to show something in the final preseason game.
-Rookie Kevin Smith has looked good in practice and could be headed for the practice squad.
+Ricardo Lockette and Walters are the likely candidates.
+Walters did a nice job returning punts Friday night, but Lockette has 4.3 speed and is good on punt coverage.
+It's a toss up.
+University of Washington rookie Kevin Smith has played well and could be headed for the practice squad.
 Bates isn't a sure thing, but the coaches have praised him a lot in camp.

 TIGHT ENDS (3)

 Sad news last week when Anthony McCoy, who missed all of last season with a torn Achilles tendon, tore his other Achilles tendon and is out for the season.
 There appears to be a three-man battle for the third spot between Helfet, undrafted rookie Rashaun Allen and recently signed rookie Morrell Presley.
 But Seahawks coach Pete Carroll has praised Helfet.